GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 ## Create a dataset

 The first step in training a Tables model is to create a *dataset* using your data.
 This tutorial uses the bike rentals and weather dataset described above.
-You can also follow along with your own tabular dataset, but in that case you’ll need to construct your own prediction instances, too.
+You can also follow along with your own tabular dataset, but in that case you need to construct your own prediction instances, too.

-1. Visit the [**Tables** page](https://console.cloud.google.com/automl-tables/datasets) in the Cloud Console, and enable the API as necessary.
+1. Go to the [**Tables** page](https://console.cloud.google.com/automl-tables/datasets) in the Cloud Console, and enable the API.

     ![Enable the AutoML Tables API](https://storage.googleapis.com/gcp-community/tutorials/automl-tables-model-export/enable_api.png)